r3l4x1n/Platzi-English-Academy/Nivel Básico/Inglés Básico A2/Curso de Inglés Básico A2 Preguntas y Respuestas Comunes.md

 feels

 ----
-22. (MALA)
 ###  Select the sentence with the correct adjective order:
-My backpack is new, yellow and cute.
-My backpack is yellow, cute and new.
+My backpack is cute, new and yellow.

 ----
-23. (MALA)
 ###  Select the sentence with the correct adjective order:
-My sneakers are red, made in the USA and comfortable.
-My sneakers are made in the USA, comfortable and red.
+My sneakers are comfortable, red and made in the USA.

 ----
 ###  Complete the sentence: How ____________ is the dress?